neuralmagic/deepsparse/docs/llms/README.md

 ### **How Is This Useful For Real World Use?**

 While GSM is a toy dataset, it serves as an example of how LLMs can be adapted with a relatively small <8k sample dataset to solve tasks which the general pretrained model cannot.
 Given the treasure-troves of domain-specific data held by companies, we expect to see many production models fine-tuned to enable more accurate, smaller models fit to business tasks.
 Using Neural Magic, you can deploy these fine-tuned models performantly on CPUs!

-> **Note**: The research code for Downstream Pruning will be pushed to SparseML over the coming weeks to enable you to apply this flow to your dataset.
+> **Note**: The code for Sparse Fine Tuning will be pushed publically in the coming weeks

 ## Our LLM Roadmap

-We are investing to expand our offering including:
+We are investing to expand our offering, including:

-* **Productizing Downstream Pruning**: Enable external users to apply the Downstream Pruning to their datasets, enabling creation of fine-tuned LLMs for business use cases
+* **Productizing Sparse Fine Tuning**: Enable external users to apply the sparse fine-tuning to business datasets
-* **Supporting Llama2**: Recreating Downstream Pruning results on other models, including Llama2
+* **Supporting Llama2**: Apply sparse fine-tuning results to Llama2 model
-* **Pushing to Higher Sparsity**: Expanding our pruning techniques to push sparsity as high as possible without dropping accuracy to enable further performance
+* **Pushing to Higher Sparsity**: Improving our pruning algorithms to reach higher sparsity
-* **Building General Sparse Model**: Create sparse model that can perform well on general tasks like OpenLLM leaderboard that can be deployed without fine-tuning
+* **Building General Sparse Model**: Create sparse model that can perform well on general tasks like OpenLLM leaderboard

 ## Try It Now